anabaei/javalearn/examples/readme.md

 <details>
   <summary> Graph </summary>

   * Usually showing graph using two types of data adjacing list and adjacing matrix from [here](https://www.geeksforgeeks.org/graph-and-its-representations/)
   * Graphs are a bunch of nodes connected to each other.
-We need `node` and a list of nodes connected to it so to build Graph
+We need `node`.
+Below is adjacing list
   ```java
   import java.util.Hashmap;
 import java.util.ArrayList;